This blog post is written by Eric Kintzer, Salesforce Architect at Helix, and Gearset Community Advisor.

 Deploying permission sets with Gearset?

 If you’re struggling with a deployment or would like some further advice on this topic, catch up on our webinar Navigating the shift from profiles to permission sets, read our blog post on how Gearset provides a better way to deploy profiles and permission sets.
-Our team of DevOps experts are more than happy to chat with you and help you in any way we can!
-Drop us a line at [email protected] or reach out to us right now via the live-chat.
+Our team of DevOps experts are always happy to help you in any way we can — just reach out to us via the live chat bubble on our website.